mendelgusmao/CGI-for-LCD-Smartie/README.md

 WRITING SCRIPTS
 ---------------

 > First of all, you'll need to know what is a router.
-It's a piece of code responsible for calling a function, retrieving its result and printing to the screen, so the server can grab it and relay it to the plugin.
-Routers are optional if your script directly outputs data but mandatory if you want to group functions in a file.
+It's a piece of code responsible for calling a function, retrieving its result and printing to the screen, so the server can grab and relay it to the plugin.
+Routers are optional if your script outputs data directly but mandatory if you want to group functions in a file.

 > For now, CGI4LCD comes with routers written in PHP, Ruby, Python and Perl.
 A Go version is in the repository - but still just a concept.